syncthing/docs/specs/bep-v1.rst

 time of last local database update to a file.
 The clock ticks on every local database update, thus forming a sequence number over database updates.

+The **block_size** field is the size, in bytes, of each individual block in the block list (except, possibly, the last block).
+If this field is missing or zero, the block size is assumed to be 128 KiB (131072 bytes).
+Valid values of this field are the powers of two from 128 KiB through 16 MiB.

 The **blocks** list contains the size and hash for each block in the file.
-Each block represents a 128 KiB slice of the file, except for the last block which may represent a smaller amount of data.
+Each block represents a **block_size**-sized slice of the file, except for the last block which may represent a smaller amount of data.
 The block list is empty for directories and symlinks.

 The **symlink_target** field contains the symlink target, for entries of symlink type.
 It is empty for all other entry types.